bryonbaker/rhai-redis-demo/doc/demo-script.md

 Observe that the only pods running are the skupper pods, but there are two redis services that you exposed with ```skupper expose``` earlier in this demonstration.
 The remote services are made available in the Sydney cluster via the RHAI router.

 **Note:** We could just deploy the application to Sydney and have it use the on-premises cache.
-But for this demonstration we will create a replica in the cloud and use it locally.
+But for this demonstration we create a replica in the cloud and use it locally.

 ### Deploy the cache to the Public Cloud